masikol/ribogrove-tools/db_creation_and_filtering/README.md

 #### Configuragion file

-In configuragion file, input data, working directory and dependencies should be defined by initializing bash environment variables.
+In a configuragion file, 1)input data, 2)working directory and 3)dependencies etc. should be specified.
+Bash environment variables are used for this purpose.
 The following variables are **input-output** veriables:

 1. `PREFIX` -- prefix for output files.